sm2302-aug23/grp-matlab-irrational-4/README.md

 ```

 ## Word Combination & Function Scripting
-- each member create data plot points of 6-7 letters
+- Each member create data plot points of 6-7 letters.
-- coding references obtained from [containers.map](https://www.mathworks.com/help/releases/R2023a/matlab/ref/containers.map.html)
+- Coding references obtained from [containers.map](https://www.mathworks.com/help/releases/R2023a/matlab/ref/containers.map.html) .
-- using `save(,)` to save the map to compile & save all data pts into a `.mat` file
+- Using `save(,)` to save the map to compile & save all data pts into a `.mat` file.

 ```rust
 function plotWord(word)
     % Load cursive letters map